obitodaitu/NanoGaussianSplatting/README.md

 Also, all the splats will be engaged in the sorting process all the time.

 The ideal format is slicing a big chunk of gaussian splatting file into smaller pieces.
-For example individual props for cinematic scenes or tiles for geo-spatial data.
+For example individual props for cinematic scenes or tiles for geo-spatial data (this repo includes a simple python tile slicer).